ardan19/Asymmetric-IRB/README.md

 ## 📖 Overview
 This repository contains the High-Level Design (HLD), architectural decisions, and configuration templates for a modern, highly available Data Center fabric.
 The network is built on a Spine-Leaf (Clos) topology utilizing **EVPN-VXLAN** with an **Asymmetric Integrated Routing and Bridging (IRB)** model.

-Designed for maximum bandwidth utilization and fault tolerance, this fabric leverages **OSPF Area 0** for a robust underlay and an **All-Active** multi-homing strategy using EVPN ESI-LAG.
+Designed for maximum bandwidth utilization and fault tolerance, this fabric leverages **OSPF Area 0** for a robust underlay and an **All-Active** strategy using MLAG(Multi-Chassis Link Aggregation).

 ## 🏗️ Topology Architecture
 The physical underlay is structured to separate East-West (server-to-server) and North-South (external) traffic, ensuring optimal performance and scalability: